ynuljy/UiQR/README.md

 # Instructions

+Our dataset is derived from [EmbedKGQA](https://github.com/malllabiisc/EmbedKGQA)

 ## Data and pre-trained models
-In order to run the code, first download data and pretrained_model from [here](https://drive.google.com/drive/folders/1Iqj9I3RMr-8vQtqSXsDp6-GNcT3UiHP-?dmr=1&ec=wgc-drive-globalnav-goto).
+In order to run the code, first download UGD data from [here](https://drive.google.com/drive/folders/1Iqj9I3RMr-8vQtqSXsDp6-GNcT3UiHP-?dmr=1&ec=wgc-drive-globalnav-goto).
 Unzip these files in the main directory.

 The resulting file structure will look like: